grumpycoders/pcsx-redux/docs/lua.md

 ### Crash Bandicoot

-Using exactly the same as above, we can repeat the same sort of cheats for Crash Bandicoot, using the following Lua code:
+Using exactly the same as above, we can repeat the same sort of cheats for Crash Bandicoot.
+Note that when the CPU is being emulated, the `DrawImguiFrame` function will be called at least when the emulation is issuing a vsync event.
+This means that cheat codes that regularly write to memory during vsync can be applied naturally.

 ```lua
 local function crash_Checkbox(mem, address, name, value, original)